-As of 31 December 2023, EDPR had approximately 4.4 GW of wind, solar and storage projects under construction.
-This included: (i) onshore wind and solar projects totalling 2.1 GW in North America and 0.5 GW in Europe; (ii) offshore wind projects in the United Kingdom and France totalling 0.7 GW; and (iii) onshore wind projects in South America totalling 1.1 GW.
+As of 31 December 2022, EDP had approximately 4.0 GW of wind and solar projects under construction.
+This included: (i) onshore wind and solar projects totalling 2.1 GW in North America and 0.8 GW in Europe; (ii) offshore wind projects in the United Kingdom totalling 0.4 GW; and (iii) onshore wind projects in Latin America totalling 0.5 GW.

-EDPR believes that it holds an attractive and diversified portfolio of renewable assets from a technological and geographic point of view.
-EDPR's renewable energy portfolio typically has long-term contracts (either in the form of PPAs, contracted tariffs or feed-in tariffs), which guarantee a sales price for each MWh of electricity generated, thus limiting price risk of the portfolio significantly.
+EDP believes that it holds an attractive and diversified portfolio of renewable assets from a technological and geographic point of view.
+EDP's renewable energy portfolio typically has long-term contracts (either in the form of "PPAs", contracted tariffs or "feed-in tariffs"), which guarantee a sales price for each megawatt hours ("MWh") of electricity generated, thus limiting price risk of the portfolio significantly.
+Hydro capacity in Iberia, on the other hand, operates in the liberalised market, thus bearing both price and volume risk, although it benefits from high flexibility.
+In Brazil, a supportive regulatory structure with mostly contracted prices helps EDP's hydro assets to reduce the impact of potentially volatile weather conditions on its financial results, diversifying exposure to different regulatory frameworks as well as allowing for geographical diversification.